NYC’s Foam Ban and Foam Alternative Product Suggestions

 What are the most sustainable options from a lifecycle AND end of life perspective?

-From our research we learned that a few product features reduce the environmental impact of a product:
+Several features reduce the environmental impact of a product:

 Relatively light in weight